 What is a building permit?

 The body responsible for enforcing Ontario’s Building Code in your area issues permits for the construction, renovation, demolition and certain changes of use of buildings, and for the installation, alteration, extension or repair of on-site sewage systems.
-Building Code enforcement is generally carried out by municipal building departments, although in the case of on-site sewage systems, enforcement in some areas is conducted by boards of health and conservation authorities.
+Building Code enforcement is generally carried out by municipal building departments.
+In the case of on-site sewage systems, Algoma Public Health enforces on-site sewage system inspections in the Algoma District.

 Why do you need to obtain a building permit?

 Building permits allow your municipality to protect the interests of both individuals and the community as a whole.
-By reviewing and approving building plans before any work is done, the municipality can ensure that buildings comply with:
+As a result, by reviewing and approving building plans before any work is done, the municipality can ensure that buildings comply with: